hora/intro-to-web-dev/README.md

 # W1D2 - A Developer's Workflow

+_Note: This repo contains the lecture notes and code examples for a lecture I prepared for Lighthouse Labs (W1D2)._

 ## What is web development?

 1. What are some examples of web apps you use in your day-to-day life?